MicrosoftDocs/sql-docs/docs/includes/sql-server-ha-story.md

 > [!IMPORTANT]
 > SQL Server 2017 does not allow the ability to change a cluster type for an availability group after it is created.
 This means that an availability group cannot be switched from None to External or WSFC, or vice versa.

 For those who are only looking to just add additional read only copies of a database, or like what an availability group provides for migration/upgrades but do not want to be tied to the additional complexity of an underlying cluster or even the replication, an availability group with a cluster type of None is a perfect solution.
-For more information, see the sections “Migrations and Upgrades” and “Read Scale-out” later in this paper.
+For more information, see the sections [Migrations and Upgrades](#Migrations) and [Read Scale-out](#ReadScaleOut).

 The screenshot below shows the support for the different kinds of cluster types in SSMS.
 You must be running version 17.1 or later.
 The screenshot below is from version 17.2.